MicrosoftDocs/fabric-docs/docs/data-science/semantic-link-powerbi.md

 Semantic Link bridges this gap between the Power BI datasets and the Microsoft Fabric Data Science experience.
 Thereby, providing a way for business analysts and data scientists to collaborate seamlessly and reduce data mismatch.
 Semantic Link offers connectivity to the:

-- Python [Pandas](https://pandas.pydata.org/) ecosystem via the **SemPy Python library**, and
+- Python [pandas](https://pandas.pydata.org/) ecosystem via the **SemPy Python library**, and
 - Power BI datasets through the **Spark native connector** that supports PySpark, Spark SQL, R, and Scala.

-## Data connectivity through SemPy Python library for Pandas users
+## Data connectivity through SemPy Python library for pandas users

-The SemPy python library is part of the Semantic Link feature and serves Pandas users.
+The SemPy Python library is part of the Semantic Link feature and serves pandas users.
 SemPy provides functionalities that include data retrieval from tables, computation of measures, and execution of DAX queries and metadata. <!-- (#TODO link to API docs) -->

-SemPy also extends Pandas dataframes with additional metadata propagated from the Power BI data source.
+SemPy also extends pandas DataFrames with additional metadata propagated from the Power BI data source.
 This metadata includes:
 - Power BI data categories:
   - Geographic: address, place, city, etc.
   - URL: web url, image url